stevenknox/GenericApi/README.md

     Install-Package GenericApi.ModelExtensions

-The extension currently had a dependency on AutoMapper and you must create your mapping profiles to allow the underlying mappings to function.
+The extension currently has a dependency on AutoMapper and you must create your mapping profiles to allow the underlying mappings to function.

 The extension package gives you extra options when configuring your Startup.cs class